 An Antipodean travel company serving World Travellers since 1983.

-Famous for its rugged natural beauty, including the surreal Northern Lights, Iceland’s remoteness has bred a quirky-yet-rich culture.
+While its easy for spectacular waterfalls and amazing glacial landscapes to steal the show, Iceland is also full of hidden gems for history buffs.
 Settled by Vikings in the Middle Ages, the Icelanders were the romantics of the North, who wrote the famed sagas that passed down the lore of the Viking age.
 Iceland also pioneered modern-day democracy: visit Thingvellir National Park, where from 930 to 1798 every community in Iceland sent representatives to discuss the important issues of the day.
-Today, ultra-hip Reykjavik is one of the world’s party and foodie capitals.
+Whatever your interest, if you’re planning a trip to Iceland, consider joining an Odyssey group tour.
+Our expert tour operator and experienced local guide will allow you to truly uncover one of the world’s most remote nations.

 Odyssey travels by coach and occasionally uses local transport, including trains and ferries.
 Specifics are always outlined in your tour itinerary.
 If you’re doing some independent travel around Reykjavik, your choices are the city bus or taxis.
 The bus, however, is not known for being especially reliable.
 Around the country, there are no railways, so road transport or flight is usually the best way to travel between cities.